 - Slice the chicken and divide on four plates along with artichokes and asparagus. (see note about warming up chicken)

 - If desired you can thicken up the sauce at this point: Press the saute function.
 Add 1 teaspoon of arrowroot to a small bowl and scoop out some of the lemon liquid and whisk it with the arrowroot to create a slurry.
 Return it to the pot and let cook until it has thickened to your desired consistency.
 Drizzle over the chicken, asparagus and artichokes and serve with wedges of lemon.

-This post is sponsored by Shenandoah Valley Organic!
+This post is sponsored by Farmer Focus!
 All thoughts and opinions are always 100% my own!
 I love the integrity of their products and think you’ll love them too.
 Thank you for continuing to support LCK and the brands I work with!